vikicybr/Forward-EC2-logs-to-PAS/README.md

 - Logs : In AWS  console → go to Lambda service → Choose your lambda’s name from the list → Press on monitoring → press on “view logs in cloudwatch”

+## Deleting the Solution

+- Delete the cloud formation stack

+- Delete the PTA sessions DynamoDB table that is located under : DynamoDB→ Tables

+- Delete the Solution trigger that is located under : Cloud Watch→ Rules

 ## Licensing

 Copyright 1999-2018 CyberArk Software Ltd.